 A laché is an athletic feat of movement — a leap of belief that involves holding onto something and swinging in repetitive motion, gathering momentum, and releasing into mid-air before landing or moving to another object.

-Singer-songwriter Rachel Garlin, who has toured internationally, earned songwriting honors and played at festivals such as Newport Folk, Telluride Bluegrass, Kerrville, and Edinburgh Fringe, has been called “a troubadour in motion.”
+Singer-songwriter Rachel Garlin, who has criss-crossed the country with her distinctive style of folk-rock has been called “a troubadour in motion.”
 A lifelong athlete who played basketball at Harvard, she learned both the term and the skill of laché-ing while training over the past few months to compete as a rookie in the upcoming season of NBC’s American Ninja Warrior.

 Garlin’s music career follows a similar trajectory.
-Her forthcoming EP, The State That We Are In, comes as a quick laché-leap from her 2020 LP, Mondegreens, which earned praise from her hometown paper the San Francisco Chronicle (where she was commended for her community involvement through weekly Sidewalk Session performances).
+Her new EP, The State That We Are In, comes as a quick laché-leap from her 2020 LP, Mondegreens.
+These recordings, plus her community involvement as a front-porch musician during the quarantine, earned her praise from the San Francisco Chronicle, her hometown paper.

-The State That We Are In — recorded and mixed at a distance across San Francisco, Los Angeles, and Paris — features four COVID-era originals, plus a singular cover of “Layla,” a solo rendition that flips the script on Clapton’s iconic recording and exists as a musical nod to Garlin’s wife of the same name.
-Rooted in a sense of immediacy and marked by Garlin’s imagery-rich songwriting style, the album is filled with tasty strings and finger-picking, a wake-up-call rhythm section, and a refreshing breeze-through-the-window draft of woodwinds and brass.
-Producer Jonny Flaugher’s multi-dimensional arrangements strike up chemistry with Garlin’s literary lyrics and conviction-filled vocals, allowing for a provocative walk through songs both personal and political.
+The State That We Are In (produced by Jonny Flaugher) features four originals, plus a cover of “Layla,” a solo rendition that flips the script on Clapton’s recording and exists as a musical nod to Garlin’s wife, Laela Sturdy.
+Rooted in a sense of immediacy and marked by Garlin’s imagery-rich songwriting style, the album is filled with tasty finger-picking, a wake-up-call rhythm section, and a refreshing breeze-through-the-window draft of woodwinds and brass.
+Producer Flaugher’s multi-dimensional arrangements strike up chemistry with Garlin’s literary lyrics and conviction-filled vocals, allowing for a provocative walk through songs both personal and political.